 According to Briony Leo, a psychologist and the head coach at Relish, a relationship coaching app, sleeping in different beds won't kill the intimacy as long as you have other ways of connecting.
 To maintain the romance, she recommends being intentional about getting quality time at other times of the day.
 Maybe that means visiting in the other’s bedroom for a cuddle in the evening or in the morning, spooning on the couch, or walking around the block together with hands held.

 Holly tells us that her husband tucks her into bed each night.
 “It sounds cheesy, but after a busy day, this is a moment together that feels intentional.
 We lay in bed and chat for a little while before kissing each other goodnight,” she explains.
 “Of course, we also carve out other times throughout the day and on the weekends to be intimate.”

 Physical connection is key, too, which leads us to our next point: Keep having sex.
-With separate bedrooms for sleeping you might find that the ability to be spontaneous in bed is trickier.
+With separate rooms you might find that the ability to be spontaneous in bed is trickier.
 Schedule sex if necessary, or simply be more spontaneous at non-bedtime hours.
-Sneak into your partner’s bed in the morning or send them a sexy text in the afternoon.
+Sneak into your partner's bed in the morning or send them a sexy text in the afternoon.

-At the end of the day, sleeping in separate bedrooms to remedy a poor sleep issue means you’re apart for around eight unconscious hours.
+At the end of the day, sleeping in separate beds to remedy a poor sleep issue means you’re apart for around eight unconscious hours.
 That leaves plenty of time for intimacy.